LiteObject/scikit-learn-security-tutorial/docs/training-features-and-labels.md

 **Understanding the data format that makes machine learning possible**

 If you're new to machine learning, the concepts of "training features" and "training labels" might sound intimidating.
 Don't worry - they're actually simple once you see them in action.
-This guide explains exactly what they are using our network security examples.
+I remember being completely confused by these terms when I started, but now I realize they're just fancy names for something pretty straightforward.

 ## The Big Picture